 How do Christians celebrate harvest?

-Harvest festivals have been celebrated since ancient times and although they are not part of the traditional church year, many churches now celebrate harvest at some point in the autumn.
+Harvest festivals have been celebrated since ancient times and although they are not part of the traditional church year, many churches now celebrate the harvest at some point in the autumn.

 Where does harvest come from?

 One tradition teaches that the harvest festival used to be celebrated on 1st August and was called Lammas, meaning 'loaf Mass'.
-Farmers made loaves of bread from the new wheat crop and gave them to their local church where they were then used as the communion bread during a special thanksgiving service.
+Farmers made loaves of bread from the new wheat crop and gave them to their local church where they were then used as communion bread during a special thanksgiving service.

 This custom seems to have ended when Henry VIII broke away from the Catholic Church.
 On 1st October 1843, Rev. Robert Hawker held the first Harvest Thanksgiving Service in his Anglican church at Morwenstow in Cornwall.
 He wanted people to say 'thank-you' to God for the harvest.